SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Upgrading_Downgrading_Webapps.md

 # Upgrading the DataMiner web apps

 From DataMiner 10.3.0/10.3.3 onwards, DataMiner web upgrades are available separately from the general DataMiner upgrades.
-These updates include only the web API and the web apps, and typically take about 1 minute to install.
+These updates include only the web API and the web apps, leaving all other DataMiner processes untouched.
 This way you can get access to the latest features and enhancements of the web apps without having to do a full DataMiner upgrade.
-All other DataMiner processes remain untouched.
+The web upgrades only require a brief installation and do not necessitate a DataMiner restart, ensuring uninterrupted monitoring and orchestration.

 > [!NOTE]
 >